 Many gynaecological sarcomas are stimulated to grow by the female growth hormones oestrogen and progesterone.
 These sarcomas are called hormone sensitive or hormone positive.

 Around half of leiomysarcomas in the uterus are hormone positive and endometrial stromal tumours are almost always hormone positive.
 Ideally, your tumour should be hormone tested after your initial surgery and the results will either be positive or negative.
-You can ask your oncologist to confirm whether your tumour has been hormone tested or not.

 Hormone treatment is given following surgery to lower the risk of the cancer coming back or to help control advanced cancer.